nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 //
 ```

-We'll also add this interface struct as the first member of our Duck struct (we'll see why in a minute).
+We'll also add this interface struct as the first member of our Duck struct.

 ```
 // include/duck.r